Back in 2013 I was able to cram an Ivy Bridge i5 and 6 3TB hard drives into

 Assembly was easy as you might expect these days, PCs being giant legos and all.
 The only real gripe I had was with the Fractal Design case.
 The indicator LEDs are a bit poorly designed for my use case.
 The power LED is a blue line on the front of the case adjacent to the side-mounted power switch, and the HDD activity indicator is underneath the lip on the front of the bezel sort of pointing downwards.
 I guess it might look neat if this is on your desk and it can kind of make a little puddle of light in front of your PC but it is not at all useful in a rack when you want at-a-glance indication of the status of a server.
 Thankfully it was an easy fix, I just reversed the wiring so the blue power LED is now HDD activity.

-If you are going to build a system with more than a couple drives in it I can't recommend a storage controller that has SFF-8087 connectors.
+If you are going to build a system with more than a couple drives in it I can't recommend a storage controller that has SFF-8087 connectors strongly enough.
 There are only two cables running from the RAID card back to the HDDs in this system which is so much easier to wrangle than 8 SATA cables.

 It took 14 hours to initialize the RAID-6 array (basically writing 0s to all 8 drives) which is around what I expected, it then took the Debian installer around 4 hours to write random data over the entire resultant array (as part of the encrypted filesystem setup process) which was actually a little faster than I expected.